 9 Is there a definition of 'agreement' - or its equivalent - in the antitrust law of your jurisdiction?
-When assessing vertical restraints under antitrust law does the authority take into account that some agreements may form part of a larger network of agreements or is each agreement assessed in isolation?

 Under US antitrust law, an 'agreement' entails 'a conscious commitment to a common scheme designed to achieve an unlawful objective' (Monsanto Co v Spray-Rite Service Corp, 465 US 752, 768 (1984)).